Butler Trail at Lady Bird Lake: Natural Resource & Management

 • Prioritization of specific implementation tasks by geographic management units for four years.

 This work also has a larger role as well.
 The Nature Conservancy, a partner on the report, is including this Austin initiative in its Resilient Cities Program.
-This global initiative seeks to integrate the value of nature and natural infrastructure solutions like trees and urban forests into decision-making processes within cities with the goal of making urban areas more resilient and livable.
+This global initiative seeks to integrate the value of nature and natural infrastructure solutions like trees and urban forests into decision-making processes within cities to make urban areas more resilient and livable.

 The importance of developing these guidelines was recognized by the funders of the assessment: Whole Foods Community Giving Day 2014, two local family foundations, The Nature Conservancy, and the City’s Urban Forestry Fund of the Austin Community Foundation.